Oakville Ward Boundaries

 Oakville Council has unanimously voted to move forward on changing the town's ward boundary system.
 At the May 30, 2016 meeting, Council voted to adopt the proposed ward boundaries outlined as option 2 in the staff report.
 Visit the Town's agendas and minutes page to access the Council resolution from the May 30, 2016 meeting for complete details.

-Pending an increase to Regional Council’s representation, the decision means that Oakville’s ward boundaries will increase from six to seven, with adjustments made to all existing wards, except Ward 3, to accommodate a seventh ward.
+At the September 19, 2016 meeting, Council passed a resolution in support of the recently approved Region of Halton By-law 69-16, a by-law to change the size and composition of Halton Regional Council by increasing regional representation for the Town of Oakville and Town of Milton.
+This means that Oakville’s ward boundaries will increase from six to seven, with adjustments made to all existing wards, except Ward 3, to accommodate a seventh ward.
 The new Ward 7 captures neighbourhoods north of Dundas Street with Burlington as the boundary to the west, and Eighth Line as the boundary to the east.
+For more information, access the staff report included in the September 19, 2016 Council meeting agenda.

 We want to hear from you!

-Residents are invited to review the new seven ward boundary model (option 2) and share their feedback.
-A report and by-law to re-draw ward boundaries to create the new Ward 7 will be presented to Council for final approval this fall, following the approval of a Halton Region by-law to increase Oakville’s regional representation.
-Members of the public can also attend the meeting (at a date to be determined) to provide feedback in person.
+Residents are invited to review the new seven ward boundary model and share their feedback.
+Members of the public may also attend the meeting on November 14, 2016 to provide feedback in person.

 Requests for notification of future meetings, comments or questions on the town's ward boundary changes can be sent to the Clerk’s department via email at email@example.com or by mail to: